 The Future of Welding Jobs

 In addition to traditional welding, industries that employ high-tech, automated equipment to bond metals need professional welders to oversee and manage production.
-Robotic welding2, high-powered lasers and electron beams are increasingly common in some manufacturing processes.
+Robotics and welding that combine2 high-powered lasers and electron beams are increasingly common in some manufacturing processes.
 Between 20 to 25 percent of commercial welding in the United States is now automated, and automated welding is expected to grow by 20% over the next few years.
 The future of welding is an exciting and unmapped territory for those willing to adapt to emerging technologies.